cnzf1/img2html-plus/README.md

 2. Go to "Community Plugins"
 3. Disable "Safe Mode"
 4. Click "Browse"
-5. Search for "Image to HTML"
+5. Search for "Image to HTML Plus"
 6. Click Install
 7. Enable the plugin